koralium/flowtide/docs/docs/expressions/scalarfunctions/comparison.md

 Compares equality of two values.
 If the two values have different types they are not considered equal, so a float with value 1 will not equal an integer with value 1.
+If any argument is null, the result is null.

 ### SQL Usage